python-websockets/websockets/docs/design.rst

   connection.
 It must not be cancelled.
 It never exits with an exception.
 See :ref:`connection termination <connection-termination>` below.

+Besides, :meth:`~protocol.WebSocketCommonProtocol.fail_connection()` starts
+the same :attr:`~protocol.WebSocketCommonProtocol.close_connection_task` when the opening handshake fails, in order to close the TCP connection.

 Splitting the responsibilities between two tasks makes it easier to guarantee that ``websockets`` can terminate connections: